mookiedog/umod4-PCB/README.md

 ### Accessibility

-I am not interested in make this project into a product that I would sell and support.
+I am not interested in making this project into a product that I would sell and support.
 That said, it may be interesting enough for other Aprilia owners out there who have software and/or hardware skills that they might want to replicate the project for their own bike.
 I would not recommend building a 4V0b board at this point, just to avoid the workarounds that are already resolved in the next version.
 When the next revision of the PCB is sent for manufacture, the required design files will be packaged up into a zip file along with a set of ordering instructions.